-In some ways, 2019 will be the “year of the buyer” in Seattle’s housing market.
-Not since the mid-2000s have we seen such favorable conditions.
+In some ways, 2020 is the “year of the buyer” in Seattle’s housing market.
 Inventory remains tight, but many other factors point to a great year for local home buyers.
-Along those lines, here are three big predictions for the Seattle housing market in 2019.
+Along those lines, here are three big predictions for the Seattle housing market in 2020.

 Two or three years ago, price reductions were a rarity in the Seattle real estate market.
 As long as sellers priced their homes close to comparable sales, they were practically guaranteed to have buyers lining up.
 And in many cases, those buyers were making offers well above the asking price.

 But that changed from mid-2018 to mid-2019.
 During that time, there was an increase in the number of home sellers reducing their list prices.
 In early spring 2018, only 5% of all homes listed for sale in the Seattle metro area had a reduced listing price.
 But that number jumped by late 2019.

 However, prices picked up again.
 According to Zillow, home prices in Seattle climbed 2.2% over the past 12 months.
 As of the first week of May 2020, the average price for a home in Seattle is $767,900.

 While home prices declined in Seattle a couple of years ago, they crept back up and remain some of the highest prices in Washington.
 The price for a home in the city is still far more expensive than most other cities in the state of Washington.
 This makes housing affordability an issue.